pawelkruzynski/docs/pages/storage_and_backup/object_storage/s3_encrypt_your_objects_with_sse_c/guide.pl-pl.md

 - Replace `my-Bucket` with the name of your bucket
 - Replace `my-object` by the name of the object you want to delete.

-With this command, you can effectively delete an object, whether it is encrypted or not, from your bucket on OVHcloud S3.
+With this command, you can effectively delete an object, whether it is encrypted or not, from your bucket on Object Storage.

 ### SSE-S3 Encryption considerations

-When using SSE-S3 encryption on OVHcloud S3, it is important to consider the following:
+When using SSE-S3 encryption on Object Storage, it is important to consider the following:

 #### Performance